Being an environmental representative in middle school or high school: What can you do?

 The roles prescribed by the school do not always reflect the reality on the ground.
 Numerous constraints seem to prevent students from fully carrying out their responsibilities.

-The students interviewed noted, in particular, their difficulties in communicating and promoting their initiatives to their peers: “I mention it to them briefly, but I don’t think they pay attention; I think they don’t really care,” notes one middle school student.
-Furthermore, the role of eco-delegate loses legitimacy when that of class representative is considered more important: “ People are often telling us that we’re kind of useless, that anyway, the class representatives are already coming up with ideas.” https://www.youtube.com/embed/D5TIha10d-o?wmode=transparent&start=0 Winner of the 2021 Eco-Representative Action Award, middle school category (Collège Courteline, Paris).
+The students interviewed noted, in particular, their difficulties in communicating and promoting their actions to their peers: “I mention it to them briefly, but I don’t think they pay attention; I think they don’t really care,” notes one middle school student.
+Furthermore, the role of eco-representative loses legitimacy when that of class representative is considered more important: “ People are often telling us that we’re kind of useless, that the class representatives are already coming up with ideas anyway.”https://www.youtube.com/embed/D5TIha10d-o?wmode=transparent&start=0, winner of the 2021 Eco-Representative Action Award in the middle school category (Collège Courteline, Paris).

-We also observe obstacles to decision-making.
-While middle school students say they have trouble deciding what actions to take, high school students point to time constraints as well as the lack of assessments that would allow them to develop projects tailored to the school’s actual needs.
+We have also identified obstacles to decision-making.
+While middle school students say they have trouble deciding what actions to take, high school students point to their time constraints as well as the lack of assessments that would allow them to develop projects tailored to the school’s actual needs.

-Our studies show that student environmental representatives are more motivated and proactive when staff members trust them, view them as capable of thinking for themselves and taking action, support them in exploring their questions, and recognize the value of their efforts within the school—particularly by clearly defining their roles and responsibilities.
+Our studies show that student environmental representatives are more motivated and more likely to take the initiative when professionals trust them, view them as capable of thinking and acting independently, support them as they explore issues, and recognize the value of their efforts within the school—particularly by clearly defining their roles and responsibilities.

-Similarly, the participation of student representatives in school committees allows them to learn how the school operates, to know whom to contact when implementing projects, and to adapt to the school’s needs.
-Finally, the collaborative work carried out during meetings or training sessions enables them to meet new people (fostering openness toward others), to feel like they belong to a group, and to feel valued as individuals in their own right.
+Similarly, the eco-delegates’ participation in school committees allows them to learn how the school operates, to know whom to contact to carry out projects, and to adapt to the school’s needs.
+Finally, the collaborative work they do during meetings or training sessions enables them to meet new people (openness to others), to feel like they belong to a group, and to feel valued as individuals in their own right.

-Taking [ students’ input] into account and developing proactive school policies seems essential not only to enable eco-delegates to play a full and active role, but also to develop a sustainable development education program that meets their high expectations.
-To achieve this, educators play a vital role, and it now seems essential to examine how they view their role in supporting eco-delegates.
+Taking [ students’ input] into account and developing proactive school policies seems essential not only to enable eco-delegates to play a full and active role, but also to develop an education in sustainable development that meets their high expectations.
+To achieve this, educators play a vital role, and it now seems essential to examine how they view their role in supporting the eco-delegates.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.